saltzmanjoelh/AWSDeployKitExample/BasicExample/README.md

 ## TLDR

 Take a look at the `Deploy` target.
 The target will need some launch arguments.
 Edit the scheme by pressing cmd + shift + < and selecting the the `Deploy` target.
-Switch to the "Arguments" tab, then set the "Arguments Passed on Launch" as `-d /path/to/AWSDeployKitExample example-lambda -p`.
+Switch to the "Arguments" tab, then set the "Arguments Passed on Launch" as `build-and-publish -d /path/to/AWSDeployKitExample example-lambda `.

 ![Launch Arguments ]LaunchArguments.png)